If connectors fit together, they must function together, right?

 Thunderbolt is a specialized type of Mini DisplayPort connectivity.
 Although the shape and size of the connector is the same, it does more and does it faster.
 Thunderbolt can carry data, so it can be used to connect devices such as docking stations and hard drive enclosures.
 It was developed to support fast data transfer and high bandwidth on a single cable to bring desktop-like speeds to mobile devices.
 Thunderbolt can also deliver up to 10W of power-over-cable.

-DisplayPort devices will work with a Thunderbolt-enabled computer, but Thunderbolt devices will not work with a DisplayPort computer.
-And while a Thunderbolt-enabled computer can connect to a DisplayPort monitor, the technology of the cable needs to match the technology of the display.
+Mini DisplayPort devices will work with a Thunderbolt-enabled computer, but Thunderbolt devices will not work with a Mini DisplayPort computer.
+And while a Thunderbolt-enabled computer can connect to a Mini DisplayPort monitor, the technology of the cable needs to match the technology of the display.

 Something to note: the information here applies only to Thunderbolt 1 and 2.
 The new Thunderbolt 3 technology uses a USB-C connector, with even faster speeds and up to 100W of power-over-cable.
 It is backward compatible with Thunderbolt 1 and 2 devices using an adapter.